Colon Cancer Screening Services

 Doctor pointing to inside of colon

 The United States Preventive Task Force (USPTF) recommends colon cancer screening begin at age 45 years old.
-However over half the population in the United States does not get a colonoscopy.
+However about 1/3 of the population in the United States does not get a colonoscopy.
 There are multiple reasons including lack of access to a facility, financial barriers, and fear of the procedure.
-A screening test looks for something when a person has no symptoms.
-This means if you do have a symptoms it is better to get a colonoscopy to diagnose and treat the problem.

 Did you know there are alternatives to a colonoscopy?